verilog-to-routing/vtr-verilog-to-routing/doc/src/vpr/file_formats.rst

 Parameters can have one of the three available types.
 Type is inferred from the format in which a parameter is provided.

  * **string**
     Whenever a parameter value is quoted it is considered to be a string.
+BLIF parser does not allow escaped characters hence those are illegal and will cause syntax errors.

  * **binary word**
     Binary words are specified using strings of characters ``0`` and ``1``.
 No other characters are allowed.
 Number of characters denotes the word length.